lfuelling/generator-springboot-kickstart/app/templates/README.md

 # SpringBoot Kickstart

 is a Yeoman generator that creates a basic SpringBoot application with basic authentication, Thymeleaf, `javax.mail` and MongoDB.
 Bootstrap 4 (alpha 2) is used on the frontend side.
-Since v1.0.1 you can choose between Bootstrap 4 and 3.3.6 but **keep in mind** that the frontend HTML is still for Bootstrap 4 and my look shitty.
+Since v1.0.1 you can choose between Bootstrap 4 and 3.3.6 but **keep in mind** that the frontend HTML is still for Bootstrap 4 and may look shitty.

 It has absolutely nothing to do with [Kickstart](http://getkickstart.com/) but was inspired by [Bootstrap Kickstart](https://github.com/micromata/bootstrap-kickstart).